eknowles/adapt-mock/README.md

 #### Multiple Mockers

-To manage multiple Mockers on a document (because why not?) you can set the mockers base class name by using the `className`.
+To manage multiple Mockers on a document (because why not?) you can set the mockers base class name by using the `className` property.

 ```javascript
 const m = new Adapt.Mocker(myElement, myStages);
 m.className = 'myClassName';
 ```

-Using the example above we expect that for the second stage it will set the element class attribute to `class="myClassName1 myClassName2"`.
+Using the example above we expect that for the second stage it will set the element class attribute to `myClassName1 myClassName2`.

 ### Run Functions (DOM)